 Replacing the drive belt in a 1530/1531 datasette

-Failing drive belts is perhaps the most problem you encounter most frequently when servicing Commodore’s 1530 and 1531 datasettes today.
+Failing drive belts among the most frequent problems you encounter when servicing Commodore 1530 and 1531 datasettes.
 But when should you replace the drive belt and how do you do it?

 Commodore’s many datasettes

-As illustrated in Giacomo Vernoni’s eBook on the topic, Commodore produced an impressive range of datasettes.
-Many of them were compatible with the same computers, albeit in some cases through the use of an adapter.
+As illustrated in Giacomo Vernoni’s eBook on the topic, Commodore produced an impressive range of datasettes for use with its range of Commodore’s 8-bit computers.

-In this post, I will focus on the later range of datasettes produced for the VIC 20, the C64 and the C16.
-Although the naming varied, I will refer to the as 1530/1531 going forward.
+In this post, I will focus on the later range of datasettes produced for the VIC 20, C64, C16 and Plus/4, i.e. the 1530/1531 going forward.
+I call it a “range” because there are multiple variants in terms of both the visual appearrance and the internal workings.

 Belts gone bad

 What does a bad drive belt look like?
-In the photo below, you see a new drive belt and a drive belt that had stopped working on the right.
-One thing you will notice is that the bad drive belt has developed a dent.
-When installed in the datasette, it connects the engine with two different spindle wheels.
-The dent is where it touched the engine wheel.
+I have included a couple of photos.
+In the first photo, you see a new drive belt (left) and a bad drive belt (right).
+You will notice is that the bad drive belt has developed a dent from being stuck in the same position for 30+ years.

-Below, you see a perfectly good belt on top of a bad belt.
-The bad belt has a visibly larger diameter, but it is still almost perfectly round.
+Below, you see a another good belt on top of a bad belt.
+You will notice that the bad belt has a visibly larger diameter, even if it remains almost circular.

 Replace or not replace?

-This may be a matter of opinion, but as a principle, I don’t repair anything until that isn’t broken.
-There is always a risk that losening a screw causes the 40-year old plastic to crack etc. The exception, or course, is repais that are necessary for preventive reasons such as removing a leaky battery.
+This may be a matter of opinion, but with the exception of preventive repairs (removing leaky batteries and caps), I don’t repair anything unless it has stopped working properly.
+There is always a risk that losening a screw causes 40-year old plastic to crack etc.

 Convince me otherwise but replacing a drive belt serves no preventive purposes.
 As long as it works, it works.
 When it stops working, I replace it.

-I rarely replace tape counter belts, as I usually find them to be working.
+I rarely replace tape counter belts, as I usually find them to be working satisfactory.
 The amount of load on the tape counter belt is limited, as it only drives the counter.
-The load on the main belt is considertably larger, as it not only drives the tape but also the tape counter.
+The load on the main belt is considerably larger, as it not only drives the tape but also the tape counter.

 In my experience, main belts fail way more often.
 In a recent lot of 17 datasettes, I replaced 5 main drive belts and no tape counter belts.